In 2020, when nearly half of the workforce became remote, many businesses turned to process management to fit the new work environment.

-It’s crucial to ensure that processes that are repeated throughout the business — such as procurement or recruitment — are standardized.
+It’s crucial to ensure that businesses standardize and repeat processes — such as procurement or recruitment.

 Standardizing processes reduces the likelihood of error and mitigates risk.

-It also makes it easier for cross-functional teams to be productive and simplifies the process for onboarding employees who are moving between internal roles.
+It also makes it easier for cross-functional teams to be productive and simplifies employee onboarding, even as they move between internal roles.

 It’s tempting to think that automation is the fast track to improving your process management.
 Automation of repetitive, administrative tasks frees up employees to focus on tasks that add real value to the business.